How to move to Hawaii from the mainland: moving to Hawaii begins with adjusting your mainland mentality to the island lifestyle.

 Life in paradise is still life.
 Bad things happen to good people.
 Things like crime, rudeness, illness and economic troubles are here.

 Hawaii is expensive: housing, food, power and gasoline prices are among the highest in the U.S. When the vog (volcanic ash-strewn air) rolls in, your allergies may respond.
 Flash flooding, tsunamis and hurricanes may test your preparedness.
 People who think the ocean is for playing (and it is!) may not remember the dangers of strong currents, high surf, and sharks.
+Public transportation and job opportunities might be hit or miss.

 Bringing stuff may not be your best idea.